khoa002/mudassist/readme.md

 3. Select `MudAssist` from the **BotBase Dropdown Menu** after starting **RB**

 ## Change Log
+- `2.1.5`
+  - Code cleanup
+  - Minified (more and) again the icons
+  - Cleaned up a misbehaviour related to the DataSource usage (thanks Fryheit)
+  - Restored Auto-Face (thanks Fryheit)
+  - Corrected various settings-related bugs.
+All settings should be saved properly now (thanks Fryheit)
 - `2.1.4`
   - Removed RB_CN flags cause is not needed anymore
 - `2.1.3`